shblythe/librofm-downloader/README.md

 enable `WRITE_TITLE_TAG` to update each track's ID3 `title` field to `### <Chapter Title>` as provided by libro.fm.

+bind a host port to `8080` to access the service's `/update` webhook.
+This allows you to manually force a refresh (ie: when you just purchased a book).

 ```
 services:
   librofm-downloader: